srinew/qPCR-Norm/Readme.md

 Column5: Tumor2

 # Gene Annotations:
 First column is for gene symbols/identifiers, cannot be duplicates.
-Housekeeping genes can be entered manually in the text-box assigned. e.g GAPDH.
+Housekeeping genes can be selected manually e.g ACTB, GAPDH, TUBB.